cubiq/vanilla-docs/docs/developers/framework/email.html.md

 ### EmailTemplate View

 The layout and use of the HTML EmailTemplate components is left up to the view.
 Vanilla provides a basic Smarty template with inline css styles for rendering.
+This template lives in dashboard/views/email/email-basic.tpl.
+This is the default view for all HTML emails in Vanilla.

 A plugin or theme could specify a new php or Smarty template view using the setView() method on the EmailTemplate or by overriding the email-basic.tpl view.